subhadipban-lgtm/masld_clinical_transcriptomics/README.md

-# MASLD-CDSS: Curated Database Browser and Analysis Pipeline
+# MASLD-Clinical_Transcriptomics

-This repository contains (1) a curated drug–gene interaction database and browser inputs for hypothesis generation, and (2) the complete, numbered analysis pipeline for the accompanying manuscript.
+This repository contains the complete, numbered analysis pipeline for the accompanying manuscript.

 **Manuscript:** *Independent hepatic transcriptional signatures converge on the